saad710/saad710/README.md

 ## Hi there!
 I'm Ifrat Hasnat 👋
 # A JavaScript Developer

-- 🔭 I’m currently working on React.js
+- 🔭 I’m currently working on React js and Next js

 ## Skills: